wamp-proto/wamp-proto/spec/advanced.md

 ## Messages

-WAMP Advanced Profile defines the following additional messages which are explained in detail in the following sections.
+WAMP Advanced Profile defines the following additional messages which are explained in detail in separate sections.

 ### Message Definitions